-The \$100 million over four years previously committed by the first Andrews Government through the Safer Cyclists and Pedestrians Fund provided some funding for pedestrian safety improvements, however approximately 70% of it was focussed on cycling safety.
-This fund has now come to an end and there has been no substantial replacement.
+The \$100 million over four years previously committed by the first Andrews Government through the Safer Cyclists and Pedestrians Fund provided some funding for pedestrian safety improvements, however much of it was focussed on cycling safety.
+After a gap of several years this fund has only very recently been replaced with the announcement of the Safe Local Roads and Streets Program in April 2023.
+This will provide \$200M over four years, but while the initial announcements suggest something of a focus on pedestrian safety the scope is clearly broader and it is not clear what proportion of the funding will be dedicated to safer walking.